andik101/redis-kubernetes/README.md

 ```

 The command deploys Redis on the Kubernetes cluster in the default configuration.
-The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: Your data are mount in a k8s cluster volume named: redis-ssd *as you can check the redis-statefulset.yaml